Bridging Machine Learning and Sciences: Opportunities and Challenges: Summary

 \section{Summary}

+We're at a pivotal moment in history where advanced computational techniques can drive groundbreaking scientific discoveries.
+Deep learning as a unifying tool, can tackle diverse scientific problems, facilitating an enriching exchange between scientific domains and machine learning that fuels innovation.
 The coming decades call for a novel collaboration scheme of machine learning and sciences, which will foster great opportunities for machine learning researchers and domain scientists.
 By clarifying the current research protocols, identifying obstacles and pitfalls, discussing possible solutions, and conceiving future directions, we can advance this career further.

 In order to make the discussion more concrete, we utilize anomaly detection -- a popular topic in machine learning and an emerging research direction in sciences -- to take a detailed look at the current gaps.
-We discussed different components in the pipeline, and analyzed the communal practices and the differences in the machine learning community and the science.
-We also discussed opportunities and challenges, and proposed potential solutions for the new generation's collaborative innovation in this new era.
+We discussed different components in the pipeline and analyzed the communal practices and the differences in the machine learning community and the science.
+We also discussed opportunities and challenges and proposed potential solutions for the new generation's collaborative innovation in this new era.